CTPUG/wafer/docs/talks.rst

 ``Talk Type`` must be set to allow submissions for submissions of the given type to be accepted.

+There is a Django view at ``/talks/types`` which displays the list of types and their descriptions.
+By default, this list isn't linked to the menu, since it's intended to be linked to by pages describing the talks and talk submission process.

 Submitting Talks
 ================